Kashmir re-emerges as paradise for filmmakers

 Officials and stakeholders believe that filmmakers visiting Kashmir in droves for shooting would give a fillip to the tourism sector here.

 “Filmmakers returning to Kashmir is a good sign for tourism.
-We are doing our bit to facilitate the filmmakers and attract them to the Valley,” Director Tourism Kashmir Mahmood Shah told PTI.
+We are doing our bit to facilitate the filmmakers and attract them to the Valley,” Director Tourism Kashmir Mahmood Shah said.

 Shah said the department has granted permissions to several crews to shoot in the Valley.